 The marine fish production data from 1970-71 to 2019-20 represented graphically in Figure 1, shows a steady increase in marine fish production.

 Fig. 1.
-Marine Fish Production in India in Lakhs Tonnes
+Marine Fish Production in India in LakhTonnes

 Trends in Marine Fish Production

 Regression analysis (curve estimation) was used to create a trend line and a forecast of marine fish production using the data from Table 1 above.
 The trend in marine fish output in India throughout the specified periods is displayed in Figure 2.
 In the figure, the estimated trend line obtained by linear regression is displayed with the value of R-square.